Why preventr

 Social deprivation index (SDI).
 Robert Graham Center - Policy Studies in Family Medicine & Primary Care.
 (2018, November 5).
 Retrieved December 13, 2023, from https://www.graham-center.org/maps-data-tools/social-deprivation-index.html.

-Other packages and software
+Other literature, packages, and software

-The authors and maintainers of packages dedicated to developing packages also deserve recognition.
-These include but are not necessarily limited to: {devtools}, {roxygen2}, {usethis}, {testthat}, and {pkgdown}.
-The {rmarkdown} package, though not dedicated to package development, also deserves explicit recognition, as it directly and significantly contributes to the feasibility and functionality of packages like {pkgdown} and {roxygen2}.
-Thank you to the authors and maintainers of these packages.
+package, though not dedicated to package development, also deserves explicit recognition, as it directly and significantly contributes to the feasibility and functionality of packages like pkgdown

 A huge thank you is also in order for the R Core Team and others who have contributed to maintaining R, as well as the CRAN Team.
 Your tireless work is, of course, foundational to all the above packages.